 - After terminating employment for another reason

-- After reaching age 73 (in 2023; RMD age will increase to 75 in 2033)
+- After reaching age 73 (in 2024; RMD age will increase to 75 in 2033)

 *Note: ESOPs are allowed, but not required, to offer hardship distributions.
 In those cases, the IRS may waive the 10 percent excise tax if the distribution is taken to cover expenses that qualify as financial hardship, such as medical, funeral, or tuition expenses, and costs paid to avoid foreclosure.
 While it may not be subject to the excise penalty, a hardship distribution is taxed as ordinary income.

-How Does an ESOP Distribution Work?
+How an ESOP Distribution Works

 Because it’s subject to ERISA law, an ESOP must meet specific requirements to maintain its tax-qualified status.
 Among those requirements are a plan document and a distribution policy.
 These documents cover the ESOP’s established policies and processes, including vesting schedules (whether graded or cliff vesting), payout options, and lump sum thresholds.